aphillipps/EVPN-IRB-TOI/Asymmetric-IRB/README.md

 ![ATD Main Page](step1.jpg)

-Click on Console Access, the second link on the left hand side
+- Click on Console Access, the second link on the left hand side.

+The passwords are listed at the bottom of the page and are different in each lab environment.

 ![Arista Datacenter Lab](step2.jpg)